D4rk-5ky/Syncerate/README.md

 Including when the code didn't actually work 100% all of the time.

 At this point in time, the script i working for our own need, and i will proberly not be adding any new features or maintain it.
-However i would love for someone else to fork my project, enhancing or othervise make it better, for everyone to enjouy (including us)
+However i would love for someone else to fork my project, enhancing or othervise make it better, for everyone to enjoy (including us)
 If you would like to contribute directly to this project, make sure to checkout `Syncerate-Next`, edit it and then make a pull request.

 ----